krauson/Imdb_To_Mongo/README.md

 which will be faster.

 Action ti do for using the app:
-1)pip install -r requirements.txt (download all the dependencies for this project) 2)run the file app_server.py using.
+1)pip install -r requirements.txt (download all the dependencies for this project).
+2)make sure you have posters folder in the location you run app_server from.
+3)run the file app_server.py using.
 3)open the browser and choose your prefered movie.